MariusGiebenhain/corona_db/README.md

 Utilized Standard libraries: *re, datetime, argparse, pathlib, csv*

-Additionally, the scripts which are neccessary to build the same postgres-based database locally and download the needed data are included (instructions to be added)
+Additionally, the scripts which are neccessary to build the same postgres-based database locally and download the needed data are included.
+To do so run `update_corona_cases.py` and `add_population.py`.
+Enter credentials according to your local postgreSQL setup (`DB-Name` defines the name of the local database - default: corona_db).
+Run `update_corona_cases.py` to download newest data + add it to the database.

 You may query the Server directly, readonly credentials for direct queries: